Every day takes too much thought. – Gwen Meharg

 - Step away from all digital screens at least one hour before going to bed.

-- Meditate or journal.
+- Meditate or write in your journal.

 Sending thank-you emails.